-The SeaWiFS Profiling Multichannel Radiometer (SPMR, Satlantic Inc, Canada) was used to measure the downward (Ed, W m-2 μm-1) and upward (Eu, W m-2 μm-1) irradiances in the water column.
-Ed and Eu at a total of 13 wavelengths from the blue part of the spectrum (ca. 410 nm) to the near-infrared (ca. 865 nm) were measured at a rate of 6 Hz .
-The actual wavelengths differ slightly between upward and downward observations.
-Also, the set of nominal wavelengths were partly modified after campaign no. 1 (i.e., for campaigns 2 to 6) to better match the MERIS satellite channels (see below).
+The SPMR was fixed to the IOP instrument frame, except for the COASTlOOC 5 mission, where it was used in free-falling mode.
 For the ship-based measurements, concomitant observations of the in-air downward spectral irradiance at the sea surface were performed to account for changes in the incoming solar radiation during the in situ profiling (e.g., due to clouds).
 This approach was not achievable for the helicopter-based measurements, since there was no suitable place to mount the radiometer.
-For these campaigns, measurements of Ed taken by the profiler while in air (before and after the in-water measurements) were used to assess Ed on the sea surface.
+For these campaigns, measurements of Ed taken by the profiler while in the air (i.e., before and after the in-water measurements) were used to assess Ed on the sea surface.
 In order to minimize the time lag between the in-water measurements and the Ed values on the sea surface, our processing code automatically chose the air measurements closest in time.
+Under stable atmospheric conditions, no significant error is expected to result from this approach, while it will contribute to increased variability in the retrieved parameters when sampling under varying cloud cover.
+However, the practical impact of this is limited due to the short duration of helicopter-based sampling, typically lasting between one and three minutes per profile.

-2.4.2 Irradiance surface extrapolation
+2.3.2 Water-leaving reflectance

 To calculate the water-leaving reflectance, accurate measurements of both Ed and Eu just below the water surface (z=0-) are needed.
 In case no spectrally matching in-air Ed reference data are available (as is the case for the helicopter-based campaigns), this was done by extrapolating both Ed(z) and Eu(z) vertical profiles toward the sea surface by fitting an exponential model for the depth dependence of the measured spectral irradiance values (equation 1):

 Γλ,z=Γ

-where Γλ,z is either Ed or Eu measured at wavelength λ and at depth z, Γ is Ed or Eu estimated at the air-water interface, and KΓis either the estimated diffuse attenuation coefficient for downward (KEd, m-1) or upward (KEu, m-1) irradiance.
+where Γλ,z is either Ed or Eu measured at wavelength λ and at depth z, Γ is Ed or Eu estimated just below the air-water interface, and KΓis the estimated diffuse attenuation coefficient for either downward (KEd, m-1) or upward (KEu, m-1) irradiance.
+Note that a correction to account for instrument self-shading of the upwelling irradiance was not applied.
+We assume the impact of this omission is relatively small except for highly absorbing waters (depending on constituent concentration and/or observation wavelength), where it may lead to an underestimation of near-surface upwelling irradiances.

-In case spectrally matching in-air Ed (0+) reference data are available (as is the case for most ship-based campaigns), Ed (0-) is calculated from Ed (0+) by applying channel-specific air-sea transmission factors.
-The such derived Eu (0-) and Ed (0-) values are then used to calculate the water reflectance R (0-) just below the sea surface:
+In case concomitant spectrally matching in-air Ed (0+) reference data are available (as is the case for most ship-based campaigns), Ed (0-) is calculated from Ed (0+) by applying a constant factor of 0.943 to account for losses of the downwelling irradiance (direct + diffuse) due to Fresnel reflection at the rough sea surface.
+The derived Eu (0-) and Ed (0-) values were thereafter used to calculate the water reflectance R (0-) just below the sea surface:

 R